List of Double the Fist episodes

 This is a list of Double the Fist episodes.
+Craig Anderson is one of the television show's creators.

 Series 1

 Episode 1: Vertical Challenge

 In this first episode, Steve challenges the Fist team to abseil down a cliff - without any ropes or means of suspension.
 Mephisto decides to construct a batsuit to glide safely down; he fails due to a lack of updrafts.
 Rod decides his strategy will be to jump the distance from the top of the cliff to the water; however, that distance is about 2 metres longer than the world record long jump, and even though Rod has his legs waxed in order to reduce air resistance, he fails.
 The Womp tests several strategies by throwing watermelons off the cliff, but every watermelon splats on the ground; he eventually succeeds by wrapping himself in over 900m of Bubble Wrap.
 First aired 21 May 2004.

 Episode 2: Extreme Makeover

 Steve challenges the Fist team to improve the lifestyles of some weak viewers.
 Womp is assigned a kid, Rod is assigned an old lady, and Mephisto is assigned a mediocre magician.
 To test the fist-worthiness of the subjects at the end, they will have to get on a luge and do a jump over a ramp.
 The jumps of the kid and old lady end disastrously.
 The magician decides he will do his jump in a bag (tied up), in a locker on wheels that is chained and padlocked, which is on fire; this also ends in disaster as the fire warps the metal and is unable to roll (as told by Mephisto).
 The magician burns to death, but wins as he put himself in mortal danger (i.e., a position where he couldn't get out of).
 This episode includes Mephisto's thoughts on vegetarians and Rod teaching his elderly lady a very painful way to drink tea.
 First aired 28 May 2004.